cosmos/cosmos-sdk/docs/run-node/run-node.md

 The naive way would be to run the same commands again in separate terminal windows.
 This is possible, however in the SDK, we leverage the power of [Docker Compose](https://docs.docker.com/compose/) to run a localnet.
 If you need inspiration on how to set up your own localnet with Docker Compose, you can have a look at the SDK's [`docker-compose.yml`](https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc3/docker-compose.yml).

+## Configuring the Node Using `app.toml`

+The Cosmos SDK automatically generates an `app.toml` file inside `~/.simapp/config`.
+This file is used to configure your app, such as state pruning strategies, telemetry, gRPC and REST servers configuration, state sync...
+The file itself is heavily commented, please refer to it directly to tweak your node.

+Make sure to restart your node after modifying `app.toml`.

 ## Next {hide}

 Read about the [Interacting with your Node](./interact-node.md) {hide}